 We will miss Mrs. Cleary, but as long as kids keep Ramona, Beezus, Henry, Ralph and her other beloved characters alive through reading, and as long as kids read because of Cleary’s likable, flawed characters in whom they can see reflections of their own lives, she will always be with us.

-Michelle Martin is the iSchool's Beverly Cleary Endowed Professor for Children and Youth Services.
+Michelle H. Martin is the iSchool's Beverly Cleary Endowed Professor for Children and Youth Services.